 Mr. Bartos represents labor unions in a wide range of litigation in both the trial and appellate courts, under the Railway Labor Act, the Labor-Management Reporting and Disclosure Act, ERISA, Title VII, the False Claims Act, and the Bankruptcy Code.
 He litigated the first case establishing the scope of the McCaskill-Bond Amendment, providing for seniority integration in airline mergers.
 He has conducted federal jury trials in cases involving a union’s duty of fair representation, Title VII, and the Air Carrier Access Act.
 He secured the maximum available federal punitive damage verdict in a pregnancy-discrimination jury trial.
-He successfully represented a group of airline mechanics in an FAA investigation and emergency license revocation proceedings, securing a favorable NTSB ruling restoring mechanics’ full rights.
+He has successfully represented airline mechanics in multiple FAA investigations and emergency license revocation proceedings, securing favorable NTSB rulings restoring mechanics’ full rights.
 He has represented union officers in federal Inspector General investigations.
 Mr. Bartos has also conducted numerous emergency federal court proceedings involving the “status quo” obligations of the Railway Labor Act, and represented airline unions during every recent major airline bankruptcy, on creditors’ committees, retiree committees, and in litigation.

 Outside of court, he has conducted many substantial arbitrations in the airline industry, involving scope, furlough protection, successorship, and seniority integration.
 For over a decade, Mr. Bartos was also actively involved in resolving internal union election disputes within the Laborers’ International Union of North America (“LIUNA”).
 He served as the Deputy Elections Officer for LIUNA’s 2006 and 2011 International Conventions and has conducted training sessions for local unions in how to conduct a local union election.

 Mr. Bartos is a member of the District of Columbia Bar and the American Bar Association’s Railway and Airline Labor Law Committee, of which he is a past Union Co-Chair.
-In 2009 Mr. Bartos was elected by his peers to a 3 year term on the Steering Committee of the Labor and Employment Law Section of the DC Bar.
+He previously served on the Steering Committee of the Labor and Employment Law Section of the DC Bar.